joshdoman/descriptor-encrypt/README.md

 **`encrypt_with_full_secrecy(desc: Descriptor<DescriptorPublicKey>) -> Result<Vec<u8>>`**

 * Identical to `encrypt` except it leaks no information about key inclusion without full decryption.
 * Provides maximum privacy but slower to decrypt, as we must try all possible combinations of shares and keys.
-This has a running time of $O((N+1)^K)$, where $N$ is the number of provided public keys and $K$ is the number of shares.
+This has a running time of $O((N+1)^K)$, where $N$ is the number of provided keys and $K$ is the number of shares.

 **`decrypt(data: &[u8], pks: Vec<DescriptorPublicKey>) -> Result<Descriptor<DescriptorPublicKey>>`**